 Kandy is a Sri Lankan city perched atop a plateau surrounded by giant green hills.
-It is a destination famed for its serene beauty.
+It is a destination famed for its serene beauty and is located in one of the cheapest countries to visit as a tourist in Asia.
 However, I must say that modern advancements have bruised Kandy's charm a little bit.

 That being said, there's still a lot of beautiful places in Kandy to visit.
 Below, I have highlighted some attractions that define Kandy in its purest and serene form.
 You can explore the attractions within the city limits in a day, but I would add on another day or two more to your Sri Lanka trip if you include sites outside the city centre on your Sri Lanka itinerary.